Avira vs Avast | The ONLY Comparison You Should Read in 2018

-Both Avira and Avast’s free antivirus software are great at identifying and crushing malware and use more or less the same signature-matching detection and heuristic monitoring technology to detect all the different types of malware threats.
+Both Avira and Avast are excellent at identifying and crushing malware and use more or less the same signature-matching detection and heuristic monitoring technology to detect all sorts of known and unknown malware threats.

 To see which of the two software provides better protection, I’ll look at the most recent tests conducted by the AV-Test, Germany’s well-known IT security institute, and AV-Comparatives.

-In their recent “Malware Protection Test” which was held in September 2017, Avast received “ADVANCED +” award as it exhibited 99.99% protection rate and only returned 9 false positive (i.e. misidentifying harmless file/application as a malware).
-On the other hand, Avira’s protection rate was 99.97% and returned 12 false alarms — earning “ADVANCED” award.
+In the AV-Comparatives’ “malware protection test,” which was held in September last year, Avast received the “ADVANCED +” award courtesy its near-perfect 99.99% protection rate.
+Also, it only returned 9 false positives (i.e. misidentifying harmless file/application as a malware) during the test.

-In AV-Comparatives’ recent “Real-World Protection Test” which took place in November last year, Avira and Avast both received “ADVANCED +” award with protection rates of 99.7% and 99.6% respectively.
+In the AV-Comparatives’ “real-world protection test,” which took place in November last year, Avira and Avast both received the “ADVANCED +” award due to their superb protection rates of 99.7% and 99.6% and low wrongly blocked scores of 9 and 11, respectively.

 Avira vs Avast: Which Software Uses Less System Resources?

-To provide real-time protection against malware threats, antivirus programs have to continuously run in the background, which means they consume some percentage of system’s resources.
+To provide real-time protection against malware threats, antivirus programs have to continuously run in the background, which means they consume some percentage of system resources all the time.

 Both Avira and Avast are extremely lightweight software and account for minimal system resources.

-In AV-Test’s “performance” category, they checked the influence of different antivirus products on system performance by carrying out typical tasks, such as visiting popular websites, downloading/installing few commonly used software, and copying of files.
+In the AV-Test’s most recent performance tests, they checked the influence of different antivirus products on system performance by carrying out typical tasks, such as visiting popular websites, downloading/installing few commonly used applications, and copying of files.

 AV-Comparatives did a similar study; they gauged the impact of different security products on system speed (system performance) by carrying out the following tasks: file copying, archiving/unarchiving, installing and removing applications, launching applications, downloading files, and browsing different websites.